Native, Indigenous, and First Nations Marvel Super Heroes

 Wyatt Wingfoot, a member of the Marvel universe’s Keewazi tribe, has proven again and again to be both brave and trustworthy.
 Despite not having any mutant or superhuman abilities, Wyatt does descend from the valiant warriors of the Comanche Nation.
 Wyatt is also a steadfast friend and valuable ally to the Fantastic Four.

 Forge has gone through many affiliations over the course of his life.
-He is from the Cheyenne Nation and was trained in the mystical arts bye a shaman of his tribe.
+He is a mutant from the Cheyenne Nation and was trained in the mystical arts by a shaman of his tribe.
 However, after serving in the Vietnam War, he stopped using these abilities and began working for the government to develop weapons in Tony Stark’s place.
-Forge’s other notable ability is the ability to perceive the mechanic energy of technology, enabling him to intuitively understand it and create impressive technology of his own.
+Forge’s other notable ability is his mutation.
+As a technopath, he can perceive the mechanic energy of technology and intuitively understand it to create impressive technology of his own.

 With this ability, he created devices capable of detecting mutant and extraterrestrial powers as well as neutralizing them.
 This invention brought him into contact with the X-Men and Forge would soon enter a tumultuous relationship with Storm.
-Later, he would join and lead X-Factor, as well as becoming close with Mystique and reclaiming his mystical potential.
+Later, he joined and led X-Factor, as well as becoming close with Mystique and reclaiming his mystical potential.
+Forge has recently been reinstated as a member of the X-Men on Krakoa.

 She continues to roam the world as Demon Rider, even aiding Ghost Rider on a journey of his own to reclaim his imperiled soul.
 Recently, she was recruited by Doctor Strange.
-Kushala’s immense power, and the wide range of sources from which she draws that power, makes her a leading candidate to become the next Sorcerer Supreme.
+Kushala’s immense power, and the wide range of sources from which she draws that power, makes her a leading candidate to become Sorcerer Supreme once again.

 In a world where systems are slow to change, the victory of representation can feel like a hard-won battle.
 When our identities and experiences are reflected on the big screens or across the inked panels, our stories grow stronger and so do we.
 Here’s to more representation.

 Which Native, Indigenous, or First Nations hero stands out to you?
 Who did we miss?
-Let us know in the comments, and don’t forget to Let Your Geek Sideshow!
+Connect with other Marvel fans in our Local Comics Society Facebook Group, and don’t forget to Let Your Geek Sideshow!